scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### Radio Antenna
 The radio antenna will facilitate the transfer of data and commands between the avionics package and the base station.
 This radio antenna must allow for the live broadcast of the packages geographical location data, which will be provided by the GPS unit within the avionics package.
-This will allow for easier retrieval of the unit as specified b External:y the customer.
+This will allow for easier retrieval of the unit as specified b Externally the customer.
 While in flight, the radio antenna will also facilitate the periodic sending of other sensor data to the base station for use in live monitoring of performance.
-This data will be sent according to the **TODO agreed on specification**, and will include but is not limited too:
+This data will be sent according to the **TODO agreed on specification**, and will include but is not limited to:

 - Current gimbal position/angle
 - directional acceleration data